mohanson/pxsol/doc/content/tx_serialize.md

 assert pxsol.core.compact_u16_encode(65535) == bytearray([0xff, 0xff, 0x03])
 ```

-In Solana, transaction data (such as account lists or instruction counts) is typically small (less than 128).
+In Solana, the data inside a transaction is usually small, and the length is usually less than 128.
 Using compact-u16, these values can be represented with a single byte instead of a fixed 2 bytes, reducing transmission and storage costs.

 ## Exercise

-Q: Can you manually decode a transaction for ada from its serialized hexadecimal form?
+Q: Can you manually decode Ada's transaction from its serialized hexadecimal form?
 The transaction data is as follows:

 ```
 01767ae26660c142941a5961f6dec7237cae733edfe6517c37fbb8481f46bbb53ce300e714b4784